 - Grill a whole fish and serve it over some quick-and-easy couscous or with tortillas as a fish taco

 - Go beyond the classic camp hot dog with a pack of chorizo sausages or German brats and sauerkraut

 Those unaccustomed to open-fire cooking might want to pick up a copy of The Campout Cookbook, a well-rounded recipe collection and how-to on all the different ways to cook outside, including pointers on using Dutch ovens and cast-iron pans, plus a list of essential outdoor cookware.

 Whatever you end up cooking, you’ll need to get creative about leftovers to save precious cooler space.
 For example, fish tacos for dinner and breakfast huevos rancheros with the leftover tortillas and salsa is an excellent, efficient combination.

 Pro tip: Start your evening meal earlier than you think you need to.
 Adjusting to a new cooking space comes with some run-of-the-mill setbacks, and hangry campers are not happy campers.

-It’s easy to get tired with all of the planning, organizing, and setting up that goes into a camping trip, not to mention all of the fun activities like hiking, swimming, and s’mores-making.
-But at the end of the trip, you still have to break down camp, repack the car, and then unpack it when you get back home.
-So make sure you finish your trip feeling rested, not exhausted, by taking time every day to relax and soak up your surroundings.
-Sit in the sun, zone out around the campfire, or swing in a hammock—just be in nature.
+It’s easy to get tired with all of the work that goes into a camping trip, not to mention the fun activities like hiking, kayaking, swimming, and s’mores-making.
+So make sure you finish your trip feeling rested, not exhausted, by creating a nice area to lounge in and taking time every day to relax.